United Kingdom Explosion Liaison Group

 The Combustion Institute is an educational non-profit, international, scientific society whose purpose is to promote and disseminate research in combustion science.
 There are 29 Sections of the Combustion Institute.
 The main activity of the Combustion Institute is the International Symposium on Combustion.
 The symposia attract members of the Combustion Institute as well as others interested in combustion from around the world.
 The synergism produced at these symposia makes them the principal forum for presenting and integrating combustion research results.

 FABIG - The Fire and Blast Information Group is a non-profit, cross-industry membership based organisation committed to the dissemination of knowledge and best practice and the development of guidance on the prevention and mitigation of fires and explosions and on the protection of facilities and personnel against fires and explosions.
 The group has currently over 60 members which include oil and gas companies, legislators, certifying authorities, design contractors, specialist consultants, equipment manufacturers and research centres.
 FABIG holds quarterly Technical Meetings in London and Aberdeen where invited specialists give presentations on topics of interest to the members.
 In addition, FABIG publishes a quarterly technical Newsletter and uses the latest available research results to produce an annual Technical Note for its members.
-The next FABIG meeting "ENSURING THE ADEQUACY OF CFD MODELLING IN SAFETY ENGINEERING - Illustration through the Development of a Model Evaluation Protocol for Hydrogen Applications" will be held on 22nd June in Aberdeen and repeated on 23rd June in London.
-Full details are available here.
+The next FABIG meeting "Improving Safety by Integrating Lessons from Undesirable Events into Design and Operation" will be held on 14th September 2016 in Aberdeen and repeated on 15th September2016 in London.
+Full details are available here

 The website of the Institution of Chemical Engineers' Safety and Loss Prevention, Special Interest Group has a very useful selection of links under "Resources" relevant to their subject areas, including the Hazards symposia archive.